 We will determine what each day will bring at our morning meeting, without preplanned/set activities.
-A general plan of each day begins with arrivals and hanging out near the parking lot 9:00-9:15, moving along to a preset meeting place at 9:15, having a morning meeting and snack at 9:30, free play, activities, and/or hiking until 12:00 (lunch time), free play, activities, and/or hiking until 2:00, and restful activities and snacking until pick-up time when we’ll gather once again near the parking lot 2:45-3:00.
+A general plan of each day begins with arrivals and hanging out near the parking lot 9:00-9:15, moving along to a preset meeting place at 9:15, having a morning meeting and snack at 10:00, free play, activities, and/or hiking until 12:00 (lunch time), free play, activities, and/or hiking until 2:45 when we’ll gather once again near the parking lot 2:45-3:00 pick up time.

 Aside from the sketch of our daily schedule, there is no set curriculum.
 I pay close attention to group and individual needs as everyone interacts with each other and the environment, and I strive to work toward balance in the academic, social, emotional, and physical developmental realms.
 Children often develop a deep knowledge of our local environment and conditions, resilience and persistence, self care skills, physical strength and stamina, descriptive vocubulary, and lasting friendships.
 Each day unfolds as it needs to.

 As in life, childen in mixed age groups are not artificially segregated and are free to choose their peers.
 There is no way to predict the makeup of each group.
 Often younger children regard older children as role models, while older children will develop a sense of empathy toward younger children.
 Everyone has opportunities to lead and follow, no matter their age or experience.